 Lodging in Zion is extremely popular so secure a reservation far in advance if you can.

 Watchman Campground reservations are available six months in advance and reservations for the South Campground only open two weeks in advance.
 A handful of first-come, first-served sites are available but they often fill early in the morning.
 Most campsites have very little shade so be sure to come prepared for high daytime temperatures when camping in summer.

 Dozens of hotels and resorts line the city streets of Springdale, right outside the south entrance of the park.
 Additional lodging is also available in Rockville, Mt.
 Carmel Junction, Hurricane, and St. George.
 There are also several private campgrounds and RV parks just outside the park.

 The Lodge at Bryce Canyon offers rustic cabins, newly-renovated hotel rooms, and guest suites.
 Bryce Canyon also has two campgrounds, North and Sunset, each located near the visitor center.
-The North Campground is open year-round and sites are only available first-come, first-served.
-Reservations are required at the Sunset Campground and can be reserved up to six months in advance.
+The North Campground is open year-round, and reservations are required during peak summer season.
+The Sunset Campground is open from April to October on a first-come, first-serve basis.

 Ruby’s Inn RV Park and Campground is a popular place to stay just outside the park.
 Ruby’s offers hotel rooms, cabins and tipi rentals, tent sites, and RV sites with full hook-ups and all guests can enjoy free shuttle service into the park from Ruby’s with park admission.
 Additional lodging is found in the nearby towns of Bryce Canyon City, Panguitch, and Cannonville.
 You’ll also find additional campgrounds in neighboring Red Canyon, Kodachrome Basin State Park, and Grand Staircase-Escalante National Monument.